PolymeshAssociation/Polymesh/contracts/upgradeable-runtime-api/polymesh-ink/upgrade_tracker/README.md

 Build the contract:
 `cargo +nightly contract build --release`

-Contract file needed for deployment `./target/ink/upgrade_tracker.contract`.
+Contract file needed for deployment `./target/ink/polymesh_ink_upgrade_tracker.contract`.

 ## Setup.

-Deploy the contract `upgrade_tracker.contract`.
+Deploy the contract `polymesh_ink_upgrade_tracker.contract`.
 The account used will be the admin.

 ## Use